Openanonwriter/RTFM/readme.md

 If you see a BitLocker recovery key listed, make sure to store it very securely.
 This key is the only way to recover data if you ever lose access to your encrypted drive.<br>

 > [!WARNING]
-> "Do not use option '6' until fixed."
+> "Do not use "install_anyDesk_malwareBytes_Chrome_adobeReader" under aditional scripts until fixed."

 ## NDT (NETWORK DIAGNOSTIC TOOL)